fargolo/vk/README.md

-# README #
+# README

+Demo protype for cross-platform application developed in the 1st year of my Ph.D.
+It runs on kivy(Linux, Windows, OS X, Android, iOS).

-This is the vk application for the clinical assessment of speech measures.
+This is the vk application for assessment of speech measures.
 Current text data was taken from TED talks transcripts.

-### What is this repository for? ###

-* Prototyping of the first demo versions
-* Version 0.1
+Current version supports two measures: emanctic coherence (Through LSA) and phoneme similarity([Eric Malmi repo](https://github.com/ekQ/raplysaattori)).

+The project is currently frozen due to:
+* Lack of interest from my potential clients.
+* My Ph.D. changing man subject.

 ### How do I get set up? ###